SarvarKh/ofn-wiki/Product-amounts---units.md

 - Variant (float - shared resource; text - if not shared resource)
 - On Hand (int)

 "Variant" then describes or quantifies the variant.
 If the product is a "shared resource" this field is a float field, enabling it to be used for calculations.
 In this case it can be fractional (eg. 0.5 dozen).
 If the product is NOT a "shared resource", variants are text fields enabling a high level of user flexibility.
+For example, with the unit "Size" selected, the user can enter values such as "Small", "Medium" and "Large".

 "On Hand" sets the amount available for this variant if not a shared resource (ie. 5 kg).
 If it is a shared resource, this field can only be set at the product level.